BKeyport/MMM-Multimonth/README.md

 1.90 - Minor fixes/Remove EOL - Begin work on moving to a life without moment.js - Goal, no dependencies.

 7 Sep 2022 - 	changing to date based versioning.

 1 Oct 2022 - 	Completely removed moment.js from project. ** Returned to Beta Status due to lack of internationalization and start of week adjustments **

 4 Oct 2022 - 	Internationalization and Start of Week added back in. -- Note: I'm aware of a bug where the week numbers are showing an extra week.
 I'm redesigning the layout.

 5 Oct 2022 - 	Fix bug in week numbers, fix extra week error.

 12 Oct 2022 - 	Fix bug causing last day of month to fall off calendar if it's the same day as start of week.

-24 Oct 2022 - add config option for previous/next month display rather than forcing based on use.
+24 Oct 2022 - 	Add config option for previous/next month display rather than forcing based on use.

 29 Oct 2022 - 	Start Implementing streamlined CSS, add feature to move weekend around, documentation improvements.

 4 Nov 2022 - 	Correct US/CA Week number calculation, add ISO calculation.

+11 Nov 2022 -	Temporary disabled US/CA week numbers, routine isn't consistent.
+I'm gonna rework it.
+Regardless of how it's set, you will use ISO week numbers.
+				Rewrote javascript to match new knowledge, saving several lines of code and making more CSS sense. added classes for future features, prepped more things for major future planned feature.
+				Streamlined CSS classes some more.
+				Due to changes, css class "current_day_weekend" is no longer supported.
+It does nothing.